RedJue/git-commit-plugin/README.md

     ```json5
     [
        {
-           // If there are duplicate labels, rewrite the config，otherwise add As a new configuration addition
+           // If there are duplicate keys, rewrite the config，otherwise add As a new configuration addition
+           "key": "customTypeKey",
            "label": "customTypeName",
            "detail": "customTypeDetail",
            "icon":"customIcon"